Saeris/graphql-directives/README.md

 ## 🏖️ Example

-You can quickly take this library for a spin by running the example either locally under the `example` directory (just run `yarn && yarn start` and open your browser to http://localhost:4000) or live inside of CodeSandbox [here](https://codesandbox.io/s/github/Saeris/graphql-directives/).
+You can quickly take this library for a spin by running the example either locally under the `example` directory (just run `yarn && yarn dev` and open your browser to http://localhost:9000) or live inside of CodeSandbox [here](https://codesandbox.io/s/github/Saeris/graphql-directives/).

 ## 🗺 Directives